pydoit/doit/doc/index.rst

  * a functional tests runner (combine together different tools)

-In `doit`, unlike most (all?) build-tools, a task doesn't need to define a target file to use the execute only if not up-to-date feature.
-This make `doit` specially suitable for running a sub-set of your test suites.

-`doit` like most build tools is used to execute tasks defined in a configuration file.
-Configuration files are python modules.
-The tasks can be python functions or an external shell script/command. `doit` automatically keeps track of declared dependencies executing only tasks that needs to be updated

 If you are still wondering why someone would want to use this tool, check this blog `post <http://schettino72.wordpress.com/2008/04/14/doit-a-build-tool-tale/>`_.